51Degrees/specifications/pipeline-specification/conceptual-overview.md

 Flow Data using the 'data key' associated with the Flow Element.

 See [access to results](features/access-to-results.md) for more
-information on how this data should be accessed.
+information on how this data can be accessed.

 See [resource cleanup](features/resource-cleanup.md) for details on ensuring Element Data resources are cleaned up correctly.